Benchmarking for Continuous Improvement

 What is benchmarking

 Towards the end of the article, there is a short video from the ATO which discusses small business benchmarking and provides an excellent easy to use application so you can commence your benchmarking exercise.

 What is Benchmarking?

-Benchmarking helps an organisation identify performance gaps, enabling it to set the right goals and priorities to sustain and improve its competitive position.
+Benchmarking helps an organization identify performance gaps, enabling it to set the right goals and priorities to sustain and improve its competitive position.

 Benchmarking is the measurement and comparison of existing enterprise performance with that of:

-- The market leader (that is, the best in the field), or
+The market leader (that is, the best in the field)

-- A successful company – a competitor or a non-competitor, or
+A successful company – a competitor or a non-competitor

 Even the smallest of businesses can benefit from some form of benchmarking.
 Knowing where you stand in relation to the competition and the expectations of customers is valuable information that will enable a business owner to improve performance and grow a sustainable revenue stream.